gauravchak/generative_friending_recommendations/src/next_target_prediction_userids/README.md

 # Next Target Prediction using UserIDs (PyTorch Implementation)

+## Problem Statement

+This implementation creates a **generalizable user history-based retrieval model for next target prediction** where targets are represented in terms of their user IDs.
+The core idea is to learn a causal representation of:
+1. **User history** - past interactions and behaviors
+2. **Actor context** - current user's characteristics
+3. **Action context** - what the user is trying to do

+This representation is then used to match against potential target users to predict who the actor will interact with next.

+## Next Target Prediction

+We've implemented a robust next target prediction system with **two history encoding approaches**:

+- **Simple Pooled Multi-Head Attention**: K=2 learnable query vectors with causal attention
+- **Transformer Encoder**: Full transformer with self-attention across all positions

+This allows readers to understand the **value of attention mechanisms** before diving into complex transformer architectures.

+## Architecture Overview

+### Core Model Components

+- **User & Action Embeddings**: Learn representations for users and social actions
+- **History Encoder**: Process user interaction sequences (two approaches available)
+- **Actor-Action Representation**: Combine user context with current action
+- **Retrieval System**: Find similar users using dot product similarity

+### Key Innovations

+- **Mixed Negative Sampling**: Combines in-batch and random negatives for robust training
+- **Temporal Pretraining**: Uses historical sequences to create additional training examples
+- **Variable-Length Histories**: Efficiently handles users with different interaction counts
+- **Causal Attention**: Ensures temporal consistency in sequence modeling

 ## The Final Insight: Mixed Negative Sampling for Robust Retrieval

 The most effective and flexible approach for training retrieval models in friend recommendation is **mixed negative sampling**.
 This method combines the strengths of in-batch negatives (realistic, hard negatives) with the diversity of random negatives (broad coverage of the embedding space).
 By simply tuning a parameter `num_rand_negs`, you can control the number of additional random negatives, allowing you to move seamlessly between pure in-batch, pure random, or any mix in between.